 The sun-soaked beaches and lush green forests make Martha’s Vineyard one of the most desirable vacation spots for visitors in the US.
 Although most people come for a Martha’s Vineyard vacation in the summer, there are plenty of events, activities, and stunning landscapes that make this island a popular retreat all months of the year.

 Besides catering to beachgoers and outdoor enthusiasts, Martha’s Vineyard also attracts numerous celebrities, artists, and politicians from around the world.
-Once you plan your Martha’s Vineyard vacation, you’ll see why everyone is eager to spend time on this beautiful island off Cape Cod.
+Once you plan your Martha’s Vineyard vacation, you’ll see why everyone is eager to spend time on this beautiful island off Cape Cod and experience summer in New England.

 Martha’s Vineyard Population